MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Where to install Office 365 ProPlus from and where to get updates

-We recommend, if network connectivity and other considerations aren’t an issue, that you deploy Office 365 ProPlus directly from the [Office Content Delivery Network (CDN)](#office-content-delivery-network-cdn) on the Internet.
-We also recommend that Office 365 ProPlus is configured to receive updates automatically from the Office CDN.
-This requires the least amount of administrative effort and is the easiest way to keep Office 365 ProPlus up to date.
+If network connectivity and other considerations aren’t an issue, you can choose to deploy Office 365 ProPlus directly from the [Office Content Delivery Network (CDN)](#office-content-delivery-network-cdn) on the Internet.
+You can also configure Office 365 ProPlus to receive updates automatically from the Office CDN.
+This requires the least amount of administrative effort and is an easy way to keep Office 365 ProPlus up to date.

 If you don’t want computers installed with Office 365 ProPlus to connect to the Office CDN and the [Device Management Service](#device-management-service) to get updates, you need to configure Office 365 ProPlus to be installed and updated from a shared folder from within your internal network.
 You will still need a least one computer to have access to the Office CDN to be able to download Office 365 ProPlus and updates to Office 365 ProPlus to the shared folder on your internal network.
 Also, computers installed with Office 365 ProPlus still require Internet connectivity in order to remain activated.